adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 root@host:/#
 {% endhighlight %}

 Huh?
 You now have root on the host.
+Without any prompt for a superuser password.
 What kind of messed up world is this?
 I can read/write to any file on the host:

 Provide devastation: